March 21, 2022

 Now let’s start testing your mobility!

-Because the shoulder joint is the weakest joint in the human body, knowing your range of motion is important so you don’t overexert or injure yourself.
+Because the shoulder joint is the weakest and most susceptible joint in the human body, knowing your range of motion is important so you don’t overexert or injure yourself.
 Take a few minutes to test your shoulder mobility to gauge your ability and if you need to, start doing more shoulder mobility exercises.

-*** If you had to arch your back to keep your arm straight on the floor then you’ve got some room for improvement.
+Result: If you had to arch your back to keep your arm straight on the floor then you’ve got some room for improvement.